 Students will receive a multiple degree awarded jointly by the partner institutions upon successful completion of the master programme, along with a diploma supplement issued by those institutions.

 Students can also spend one semester abroad in one of the other Circle U. universities (non-partner institutions), provided that specific agreements within the Circle U. alliance have been reached or by using Erasmus exchange opportunities among Circle U. universities.
 The last semester (Q4) is dedicated to writing the master's thesis.
-To write their master thesis, students must choose one of the different partner institutions where they have already spent at least one semester during the master's programme.
+To write their master's thesis, students must choose one of the different partner institutions where they have already spent at least one semester during the master's programme.

 Mobility, joint master in EU public governance